Status Pages are available on Pro and Enterprise plans.

 Organization

-- Select the services that you want to display on your status page.
+of the status page.
+Only services belonging to this organization can be displayed on the status page. - Select the services that you want to display on your status page.
 Each service will be visible with it’s own status graph, showing it’s current status and historical data.

-Next, select Create status page
+Create status page

 .